braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 You can use our serverless S3 Lambda CSV import script to upload user attributes to the platform.
 This solution works as a CSV uploader where you drop your CSVs into an S3 bucket, and the scripts uploads it via our API.

-Estimated execution times for a file with 1M rows should be around 5 minutes.
+Estimated execution times for a file with 1 million rows should be around 5 minutes.
 See [User attribute CSV to Braze import]({{site.baseurl}}/user_csv_lambda/) for more information.

 ## CSV